ap4347/2102/docs/02-Lecture.md

 ### Converting Data Types {-}

-In R we can convert values from one data type to another.
+In R we can convert values from one data type into another.
 R has certain rules that govern these conversions.

 #### Converting into Numeric Data Type {-}